-Where to watch free movies online — the legal way
+Tired of Netflix?
+Here’s where to find free, legal movies online

 Everyone has those days where they fire up Netflix or Hulu, only to find they’ve already watched every good movie the service has to offer.
 Few of us have actually seen all the movies on Netflix (is that even possible?) but it’s reasonable to look for other options when you just can’t find anything interesting.
 If you’re resourceful, you’ll grab your laptop and open your browser, but where do you go from there?
 There are millions of sites out there that (supposedly) offer high-quality versions of the latest movies, yet most are just as trustworthy as they are legal — i.e. not at all.

 That’s why we’ve put together a list of sites where you can watch movies online for free, without breaking any laws or jeopardizing your computer’s security.
 The following are some of the most trustworthy video-streaming services on the internet and, combined, they house more movies than you could watch in a lifetime.
-So get streaming — Jerry Maguire and The Thing will only be available for so long.
+Things move quickly online, though, so get streaming!

 The big players